MoritzLaurer/prompt_templates/README.md

-## Reflection: Sharing prompts as YAML files, or jinja2 templates, or as HF datasets?
+## Pros/Cons of sharing prompts as YAML files, or jinja2 templates, or as HF datasets

 ### Pro/Con prompts as YAML files
 - Existing prompt hubs use YAML: [LangChain Hub](https://smith.langchain.com/hub) (see also [this](https://github.com/hwchase17/langchain-hub/blob/master/prompts/README.md));